-- Any transaction or data transfer that may result in imprisonment if Compromised or falsified; - Any transaction or data transfer deemed illegal under federal law
+- Any transaction or data transfer that may result in imprisonment if Compromised or falsified; and - Any transaction or data transfer deemed illegal under federal law

 Any other use of a Certificate is not supported by this CPS: When using a Certificate, the functions of electronic signature (non-repudiation/contentCommitment) and authentication (Digital Signature) are permitted together within the same Certificate.
-The different terms relate to different terminologies used by IETF and the vocabulary adopted within the legal framework of the European Union Directive 1999/93/EC (a Community framework on electronic signatures) and eIDAS Regulation (Regulation (EU)N910/2014).
+The different terms relate to different terminologies used by IETF and the vocabulary adopted within the legal framework of the European Union Directive 1999/93/EC (a Community framework on electronic signatures), eIDAS Regulation (Regulation (EU)N910/2014) ("eIDAS") or eIDAS (UK Legislation) and The Electronic Identification and Trust Services for Electronic Transactions Regulations 2016 ("UK eIDAS").